 One of the management tools SIOFA implements to manage fishing impacts on Vulnerable Marine Ecosystems (VME) is the application of move-on rules.
 Move-on rules require the fishing vessel to move away a certain distance from the set area when quantities of VME indicator taxa exceeding set thresholds are hauled on board of a vessel.
-These measures are described in full in CMM2020/01.
+These measures are described in CMM 01-2020.

 Table 4 summarises the thresholds and move-on rules applied by each CCP.
-No VME encounters were recorded in 2021, as reported in the last column of the table.
+No VME encounters were recorded in 2021.